*All Orders 4/19-4/27 Will Ship 4/28*

 -Uses for malt vinegar.

--How you can incorporate malt vinegar into your own cooking.
+-How you are able to incorporate malt vinegar into your own cooking.

-Malt vinegar is first made by malting barley; in this process, the barley grain is germinated – or malted – by getting immersed in water.
+Malt vinegar is first made by malting barley; in this process, the barley grain is germinated—or malted—by being immersed in water.

-Once the grain starts to sprout, the barley is dried, and the germination process is stopped.
+Once the grain sprouts, the barley is dried, and the germination process stops.

 The malting process is important because it causes the starch in the barley to turn to sugar, which is needed for the next step in making malt vinegar – brewing.